NGC 2608

 NGC 2608 (also known as Arp 12) is a barred spiral galaxy located 93 million light-years away in the constellation Cancer (the Crab).
-It is 62,000 light-years across, and about 60% of the width of the Milky Way.
+It was discovered by German-British astronomer William Herschel on 12 March 1785.
+It spans 62,000 light-years, approximately 60% of the Milky Way's diameter.
 It is considered a grand design spiral galaxy and is classified as SB(s)b, meaning that the galaxy's arms wind moderately (neither tightly nor loosely) around the prominent central bar.

-It was classified under "galaxies with split arms" in the 1966 Atlas of Peculiar Galaxies by Halton Arp, who noted that the "nucleus may be double or superposed star".
+It was classified under "galaxies with split arms" in the 1966 Atlas of Peculiar Galaxies by Halton Arp, who noted that the "nucleus may be double or superimposed star".

-NGC 2608 is now considered to be a pair of interacting galaxies.
+NGC 2608 is now thought to be a pair of interacting galaxies.